The Airmen's Stories - W/Cdr. I R Parker

 Parker was released from the RAF in 1945 as a Group Captain and made an QBE (gazetted 1st January 1946).
 In December 1947 he was appointed Honorary Air Commodore in the Royal Auxiliary Air Force.

 He had inherited Little Cumbrae, an island in the Firth of Clyde, in 1936.
-He died there, cause unknown, on 23rd December 1959 and lies in the churchyard there.
+He collapsed and died there while out shooting pheasants, on 23rd December 1959 and lies in the local churchyard.